PA-RISC information - since 1999

 HP 9000 H50 Server

-The Nova servers were designed by HP‘s technical server division with a distinct architecture to the HP 9000 700 workstations sharing few devices and I/O systems – a similar system chipset was used with ASP and Viper, but I/O and expansion depended on server-specific HP-PB.
+Nova servers were designed by the HP Technical Server division with distinct architecture to PA-RISC workstations, sharing few devices and I/O systems.
+Chipset was similar with HP ASP and Viper, but I/O was on special HP-PB.

-Billed as HP 9000 Midrange Business Server family, the Nova servers were targeted for business and transactions applications, being in a compact deskside and rackmountable case.
-The servers offered many expansion possibilities, depending on the system, often used for many I/O cards and storage devices.
-The lower systems were often shipped with FPU, as floating-point performance was often not needed to their I/O and data-bound use cases.
+Billed as HP 9000 Midrange Business Servers, Nova servers were targeted for business applications and transactions in a compact deskside and rackmountable case.
+They offered lots of expansion and were often used for I/O and storage-heavy workloads.
+Entry Nova servers were often shipped without FPU, as floating-point performance was often not required.

-They were suceeded by E Class servers with PA-7100LC, which shared the F Class case and some of the proprietary I/O design.
-Many F, G, H and I Class became available in second-hand market in the 2000s at bargain prices, since few follow-on use cases were possible for the cumbersome machines with limited software options but stock HP-UX.
+Nova servers were suceeded by E Class servers with PA-7100LC that shared F Class cases and some of the proprietary I/O design.
+Many Nova servers became available second-hand in the 2000s at bargain prices, since few follow-on use cases were possible for the cumbersome machines with limited software options but HP-UX.

 © Hewlett Packard 1997

-Specific Nova servers could be upgraded to other Nova server configurations through a range of easy processor board and slot upgrades, as they had up to 10.3 x performance 'headroom' in the same chassis.
-There were performance upgrades on the vertical axis available and I/O slot upgrades on the horizontal axis.
+Some Nova servers could be upgraded to other configurations through a range of easy processor board and slot upgrades, as they had up to 10.3 x performance headroom in the same chassis.
+There were performance upgrades on the vertical axis and I/O slot upgrades on the horizontal axis.

 System architecture